ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Like other **modifiers** to **resources**, depletion **penalties** end at the end of the current interval.
 These include **depletion penalties** applied to character **abilities**.
 However, a **depletion penalty** left unattended at the end of the interval can result in a permanent drop in the relevant **resource**.

-If your GM wants resource depletion to lead to longer-lasting social **penalties** can, at the cost of some extra bookkeeping, they can have the characters shed a 3-point **penalty** at the end of each interval.
+If your GM wants resource depletion to lead to longer-lasting social **penalties**, at the cost of some extra bookkeeping, they can have the characters shed a 3-point **penalty** at the end of each interval.

 ### RESOURCE DEPLETION TABLE